shenwei356/kmcp/benchmarks/sun2021/README.md

-# Benchmarks on 25 simulated communities from Sun et al
+# Benchmarks on 25 simulated bacterial communities from Sun et al

 ## Softwares